 How to Open Windows Terminal at Startup in Windows 11

-Windows Terminal is your all-in-one command-line experience, integrating Command Prompt, PowerShell, and WSL environments into a single application.
-It provides a modern, tabbed interface for interacting with your PC via text commands.
+Windows Terminal is a modern application that consolidates Command Prompt, PowerShell, and Windows Subsystem for Linux (WSL) into a single, tabbed interface for managing your PC with text commands.

 Why Automate Terminal Launch?